chevcast/shotgun/README.md

         }
     };

-If you specify `prompt: true` on your option then the user will be prompted for the value if they do not supply it themselves.
+If you specify `prompt: true` on your option and `required` is also true then the user will be prompted for the value if they did not supply the option themselves.
+If `prompt` is true but `required` is not set to true and the user supplied the option with no value then they will be prompted.
 If `prompt` is set to true then it will prompt the user with a default message like "Enter value for message."
 You also have the option to supply your own message by simply replacing `true` with a string.
 The supplied string will be displayed instead of the default message.

 #### required